Clybourn Corridor Retail Asset Trades for Nearly $20M in Chicago

 A significant retail transaction has closed in one of Chicago's most established shopping corridors, with Greenstone Partners orchestrating the sale of a prominent 54,000-square-foot commercial property.
 The asset, situated at 1415-1417 N. Kingsbury Street, commanded a sale price of $19.5 million, reflecting the enduring appeal of the Clybourn Corridor among both retailers and institutional investors.

-The buyer, a partnership involving Chicago-based Honore, secured the property at a price point that translates to approximately $361 per square foot—a figure that underscores the premium commanded by retail real estate in this North Side submarket.
+The buyer, a venture between Honore Properties and Peerless Development, secured the property at a price point that translates to approximately $361 per square foot—a figure that underscores the premium commanded by retail real estate in this North Side submarket.
+The seller was Westwood Financial, a Los Angeles-based firm that originally acquired the property in 2017.
 Greenstone Partners represented the seller in the transaction, leveraging their deep ties to the local investment community to facilitate the deal.

 Key Details